Blacksmith: Mythology

 Seppo Ilmarinen, the Eternal Hammerer, blacksmith and inventor in the Kalevala, is an archetypal artificer from Finnish mythology.

 Tubal-Cain is mentioned in the book of Genesis of the Torah as the original smith.

-Ogun, the god of blacksmiths, warriors, hunters and others who work with iron is one of the pantheon of Orisha traditionally worshipped by the Yoruba people of Nigeria.
+Ogun, the god of blacksmiths, warriors, hunters and others who work with iron is one of the pantheon of Oriṣa traditionally worshipped by the Yoruba people of West Africa.

 Before the Iron Age

 Gold, silver, and copper all occur in nature in their native states, as reasonably pure metals – humans probably worked these metals first.
 These metals are all quite malleable, and humans' initial development of hammering techniques was undoubtedly applied to these metals.

 During the Chalcolithic era and the Bronze Age, humans in the Mideast learned how to smelt, melt, cast, rivet, and (to a limited extent) forge copper and bronze.
 Bronze is an alloy of copper and approximately 10% to 20% Tin.
 Bronze is superior to just copper, by being harder, being more resistant to corrosion, and by having a lower melting point (thereby requiring less fuel to melt and cast).
 Much of the copper used by the Mediterranean World came from the island of Cyprus.
-Most of the tin came from the Cornwall region of the island of Great Britain, transported by sea-borne Phoenician and Greek traders.
+Most of the tin came from the Cornwall region of Great Britain, transported by sea-borne Phoenician and Greek traders.

 Copper and bronze cannot be hardened by heat-treatment, they can only be hardened by cold working.
 To accomplish this, a piece of bronze is lightly hammered for a long period of time.
 The localized stress-cycling causes work hardening by changing the size and shape of the metal's crystals.
 The hardened bronze can then be ground to sharpen it to make edged tools.

 Clocksmiths as recently as the 19th century used work hardening techniques to harden the teeth of brass gears and ratchets.
 Tapping on just the teeth produced harder teeth, with superior wear-resistance.
 By contrast, the rest of the gear was left in a softer and tougher state, more capable of resisting cracking.

 Bronze is sufficiently corrosion-resistant that artifacts of bronze may last thousands of years relatively unscathed.
 Accordingly, museums frequently preserve more examples of Bronze Age metal-work than examples of artifacts from the much younger Iron Age.
 Buried iron artifacts may completely rust away in less than 100 years.
 Examples of ancient iron work still extant are very much the exception to the norm.